 1. The Talons of Weng-Chiang.
 This was the second Doctor Who story I ever saw, and it spoiled me immensely.
 As a ten-year old I couldn’t believe it was television material; I’d never seen anything this dark on the network, let alone PBS.
 Talons is so gruesome, bizarre, and original despite the homages: Dracula, Sherlock Holmes, and Fu Manchu are in play, and the elements mesh in a Victorian setting where girls are being snatched off foggy streets to feed a ghoul.
 The Doctor assumes a Scotland-Yard persona and is attacked by one insanity after another — Chinese assassins, a giant sewer rat, a homicidal doll, a shifty stage magician, and then finally the ghoul at the end of the sewer.
 As far as I’m concerned, Magnus Greel is the vilest Doctor Who villain of all time.
 He operates on the basest level possible, is a megalomaniac like other classic villains (Davros, Sutekh, the Master) but also delusional (believing himself to be a Chinese god), and acquires artifacts like the Time Cabinet for the same reason he slaughters girls like cattle: to leech power for his dying body.
 This story is best at everything it works with: horror, mystery, drama, you name it; and no supporting cast has ever come close to matching the dual act of Professor Litefoot and Henry Gordon Jago.

 2. Pyramids of Mars.
-Egyptian mythology is mined brilliantly in this story, and it’s dreadfully intense.
-The character of Marcus Scarman gave me nightmares.
+Egyptian mythology is mined brilliantly in this story, and the character of Marcus Scarman gave me nightmares.
 He has a hard look to begin with, but when possessed by evil he is utterly terrifying.
-There is the sequence where a poacher shoots him through the house window, the bullet slams into his back, and he screams in fury; he quickly recovers, and turns around slowly to glare at the poacher outside who can’t believe his eyes; he sends a pair of mummies after the poacher, who eventually catch him in the woods, despite their lumbering slowness (for they never tire), and kill the poor bastard by sandwiching him between their chests and crushing him.
-That sequence serves as a brutal commentary on Pyramids of Mars as a whole: there is no way to beat, escape, or survive Sutekh.
+There is the sequence where a poacher shoots him through the house window, the bullet slams into his back, and he screams; he quickly recovers, and turns around slowly to glare at the poacher outside who can’t believe his eyes; he sends a pair of mummies after the poacher, who eventually catch him in the woods, despite their lumbering slowness (for they never tire), and kill the poor bastard by sandwiching him between their chests and crushing him.
+That sequence serves as a commentary on Pyramids of Mars as a whole: there is no way to beat, escape, or survive Sutekh.
 He’s the ultimate Doctor Who villain, a god of limitless power devoted not simply to killing or subjugating others, but to eradicating all life everywhere in the universe, down to the last bacteria.
 He is nihilism personified, and in the Doctor’s words, “the greatest peril” the world has ever faced.
 Every supporting character is killed off (only Horror of Fang Rock would repeat this), and the Doctor wins only by exploiting a two-minute time window to propel Sutekh into an infinite time loop.

 3. The E-Space Trilogy.
 I’m cheating here with three stories, but they work together despite the different plots and settings, the common theme being enslavement.
 In Full Circle a colony of people work routinely without ever making progress, preparing for a day of departure that can never come; their three leaders (the Deciders) aren’t overtly oppressive, but keep them in ignorance to maintain the status quo.
 In State of Decay a different planet of colonists are trapped in a state of serfdom, and treated as livestock by a trio of vampires.
 In Warriors’ Gate a species of lion-humanoids is literally enslaved to navigate space vehicles for human mercenaries.
 The Doctor’s role in each story is different.
 In the first he serves as a catalyst for change, mostly by yelling and heaping insults on the Deciders for keeping their subjects in ignorance.
 In the second he’s proactive by instigating a peasant rebellion against the vampire overlords.
 And in the third he does literally nothing –- but “the right kind of nothing” — at the behest of a Tharil who knows how things are destined to play out.
 See my full review of this brilliant trilogy full of plot twists and loaded ideas.
 I can’t say enough about it.

 4. Inferno.
-Whenever I watch Inferno, there’s no stopping for breaks.
-I’m glued through all seven episodes.
-I consider the Pertwee era the worst by far (though Pertwee himself was an excellent Doctor), plagued by redundant invasion-of-earth stories involving UNIT, but it did produce this one story of jaw-dropping awesomeness, and it’s so good that it’s in my top five.
-Its success lies in the use of the parallel universe, which works on several amazing levels.
+Whenever I watch Inferno, there’s no stopping for breaks — I’m glued through all seven episodes.
+I consider the Pertwee era the worst by far (though Pertwee himself was an excellent Doctor), plagued by redundant invasion-of-earth stories involving UNIT, but it did produce this one story of awesomeness, and it’s so good that it’s in my top five.
+Its success lies in the use of the parallel universe, which works on several levels.
 For starters, we get to see dark counterparts to the Liz Shaw and especially the Brigadier, who is the “Brigade Leader” in this fascist version of Britain, and completely steals the show.
-Unlike the Brigadier we love, this version with an eye-patch is a brutal interrogating sadist who thrives on abusing the weak without any concern for truth, guilt or innocence.
+Unlike the Brigadier we love, this version with an eye-patch is an interrogating sadist who thrives on abusing the weak without any concern for truth, guilt or innocence.
 But best of all, the alternate universe allows high stakes to play out, and allow the Doctor to lose — the earth is destroyed in floods of lava.
 The dramatic intensity is as high as Doctor Who ever gets; the cliffhangers genius; and the alternate Britain with alternate characters creepy as hell.
 Stories like this come once a decade, if that.

 5. Genesis of the Daleks.
 Possibly the most famous Doctor Who story, and definitely the most grim; it presents the bleakest image of war ever seen in the series.
-The Time Lords send the Doctor into the past on a desperate mission to avert the Daleks’ creation.
+The Time Lords send the Doctor into the past on a mission to avert the Daleks’ creation.
 We know he must fail, for of course time can’t be rewritten (these weren’t the days of Steven Moffat), and this comes to a head in his last-minute moral dilemma, as he agonizes over whether or not to commit genocide.
 His argument is that killing an intelligent lifeform like the Daleks would make him no better than they, and that future worlds will become allies because of the Dalek menace.
 That many of us disagree with the Doctor (I disagree with his first point, though agree with the second in the wider context of changing history) only makes his alien way of thinking more fascinating.
 But he’s able to set the Daleks back a few centuries, and gets into thundering arguments with Davros, who steals the show in a way no villain has ever matched since.
 I’m always chilled by the final scene of the Doctor, Harry, and Sarah spinning through the blackness of outer-space, around the Doctor’s half-convincing assurance that out of the Daleks’ great evil must surely come something good.

 6. The Seeds of Doom.
 If David Cronenberg ever wrote a Doctor Who story, it might look something like The Seeds of Doom.
 It contains the most disturbing images of body horror ever seen on the show (prompting the inevitable cries of indignation from Mary Whitehouse), not to mention thuggish violence, that as a kid I remember thinking it was the TV-equivalent of an R-rated movie.
 I loved horror from a very early age, but even so was shocked by Keeler’s disgusting transformation into a Krynoid over the course of episode four.
 Another thing that stands out is the exceptional use of the villains.
 The insane botanist Harrison Chase goes without saying, but his thug Scorby is brilliantly scripted and completely convincing.
 A true mercenary, he tries to murder the Doctor and Sarah in Antarctica, and also on Chase’s estate, but then allies with them against Chase and has no interest at all in revenge against them.
 Classic Who was always good with the enemies-to-allies thing, and Scorby is exhibit-A. For a long time as a kid, I considered this my favorite story.
 The idea of massive carnivorous weeds taking over the earth’s plantlife and wiping out all humans and animals is one of the show’s best, and it works epically across a six-episode length.